 - Electroencephalogram (EEG)

 - Oxygen Saturation

-- Cardiac activity, respirations by chest and abdominal excursion, body and leg movements, and nasal and mouth air flow are also monitored throughout the study.
+Cardiac activity, respirations by chest and abdominal excursion, body and leg movements, and nasal and mouth air flow are also monitored throughout sleep studies.